 Dad says “It’s time to plow everything.”
 Last week’s wet weather made the cover crops jump up, and kept us out of the fields because they were too wet.
 Many to most fields now are covered by our staple cover crop, a mix of winter rye, legumes and radish.
 We grow it to 10 inches, the optimal height for plowing down while it’s most biologically active and before it gets too carbonaceous.

-Winter Rye puts on a huge amount of growth in the spring, and establishes easily even into late November.
+Winter rye puts on a huge amount of growth in the spring, and establishes easily even into late November.
 And the best part of rye is its ability to hold fertility over the winter.
-Even when 4 to 6 inches high in November it binds up many of the soluble nutrients that might otherwise disappear down to the water table.
-Then there is the bonus of a large crop of ‘green manure’ to plow down in the spring.
+Even when 2 to 4 inches high in November, it binds up many of the soluble nutrients that might otherwise disappear down to the water table.
+Then there is the bonus of a large crop of “green manure”‘ to plow down in the spring.

 I could watch that rank green winter crop slide over and under into the earth as it leaves the plow all day, just beautiful.
-And luckily I do get to watch it all day, this part of the season alot of time it put in on the plow.
-A fast pace on a long fields (with less turning around at the ends) I can plow about two acres in an hour—that was a record time, though.
+And luckily I do get to watch it all day, because this part of the season a lot of time is put in on the plow.
+At a fast pace on a long field (with less turning around at the ends) I can plow up to about two acres in an hour—that was a record time, though.

 It’s a lot of time in the saddle, and just the beginning of the process.
 Plowing is followed by: disking, fertilization/lime, compost spreading, more disking, perfecting (a tool for leveling and smoothing), planting, cultivation, irrigation, and harvest.

 But every year, we’re plowing less of our land.
 This year we are planting no-till crops on about 22 of the 60 or so acres we are planting to vegetables.